 Read more about customising forms.

-A new section in the Events menu, Add one-off event, brings together the various pieces to add a straightforward, single event in one place:
+A new button add one-off event in the Events section, brings together the various pieces to add a straightforward, single event in one place:

 - the event itself